jessecallahan/jesses_pizza_place/README.md

 Describe: OrdersList.prototype.pushOrdersToList(newPizza)

-Test 3: "It should push pizza order to order list" Expect(OrdersList.prototype.pushOrdersToList()).toEqual(newOrdersList.orders = [{Pizza Object}])
+Test 3: "It should push pizza order to order list and if theres no name or size flash errors" Expect(OrdersList.prototype.pushOrdersToList()).toEqual(newOrdersList.orders = [{Pizza Object}])

 ## Known Bugs